 a first or subsequent draft feature screenplay, including, where appropriate, fees for writer, producer, director, development executive/script editor, digital media consultant, legal and/or department head;

 casting, pre-visualisation work, financing or pitching costs, or other materials that enhance the likelihood of production; travel, production budgeting and scheduling expenses.
-Please note: the stage of project development will be looked at closely in such cases as these funds are not intended to provide gap financing in pre-production nor to duplicate funding provided in programs through Screen Australia’s marketing department.
+Please note: the stage of project development will be looked at closely in such cases as these funds are not intended to provide gap financing in pre-production nor to duplicate funding provided in programs through Screen Australia’s Business and Audience Department.

 Draft funding: Applications can be for any amount up to $50,000 per tranche, and may be made at any time.

-Late-stage development funding: Where there is no writing component for late-stage development, funding will be capped at $20,000.
+Late-stage development funding: Where there is no full draft funding for late-stage development, a final polish or director’s pass may be required.
+Funding will be capped at $20,000.
 A strong emphasis will be placed on the script’s readiness to move into production.

 Matched development funding up to $50,000 may be available if a project has an offer of cash development funding from a genuine arm’s length marketplace entity.
 See Matched Development Funding.